An index of

 or measure social class on the assumptions that class groupings are not real groups.

-arbitrary category and is developed by combining the position or score of persons on
+is a rather arbitrary category and is developed by combining the position or score of

-criteria such as income, amount of education, type of occupation held, or neighborhood of
+persons on criteria such as income, amount of education, type of occupation held, or

 Sociologists are interested in